The following is a list of people recognised as Tauranga Boys' College Old Boys' of the Year:

 ESPN has commented that by the time Kane Williamson retires from cricket he will be New Zealand's greatest ever batsman.
 Currently captain of the Black Caps across all three formats, Kane has a test average over 50 and 19 test centuries, the most of any New Zealand batsman.
 He has a T20 strike rate of 121 at an average of 31, a 46.3 average in ODIs and has amassed more than 6000 ODI runs, and more than 11,000 test runs.

 Peter Burling is an Olympic gold medalist (2016) and Americas Cup winner with Team New Zealand (2017).
 He is a Member of the New Zealand Order of Merit and the 2015 and 2017 World Sailor of the Year.
-Peter also as watch captain and helmsman with Team Brunel on the Round-the-World 2017–18 Volvo Ocean Race, finishing 3rd overall in the closest finish in the history of the race.
+Peter was also watch captain and helmsman with Team Brunel on the Round-the-World 2017–18 Volvo Ocean Race, finishing 3rd overall in the closest finish in the history of the race.

 2019 - None Awarded